tryffel/eventsourcing/README.md

 ### ProjectionHandler

 The Projection handler is the central part where projections are created.
-It's available from the event repository by the `eventrepo.Projections()` property but can also be created by itself.
+It's available from the event repository by the `eventrepo.Projections()` method but can also be created standalone.

 ```go
 // access via the event repositort